Lea esta hoja informativa en español.

 It is important that you get information and work with your health care provider to decide which treatments are best for you.
 While there are many good places to get information, some may provide false or misleading information.
 Check the information you are getting with your health care provider or compare it to other reliable sources to make sure it is accurate.
 Remember, there are no "miracle" cures.
 If it sounds too good to be true, it is probably not true.

 "'Shame is the lie someone told you about yourself.' - Anais Nin.
 Choose not to believe the lie."

 Lives in California

 You are not alone.
-Globally, women make up almost half of all people living with HIV - that's almost 18 million women living with HIV.
-In the US, approximately one in four people newly diagnosed with HIV is a woman.
+Globally, women make up more than half of all people living with HIV.
+In the US, approximately one in four people living with HIV identifies as a woman, and in 2019, two percent of new HIV diagnoses were among people of transgender experience.
 There are many women living with HIV who can provide information, support, and advice.